The completion signal: how a free course books more calls than a lead magnet

 The reframe

-Stop measuring your lead magnet by opt-ins.
-Start measuring it by completions, because completions are the only leads worth your time.
-A free course turns the top of your funnel into a qualifying machine: it teaches your method, builds trust, and hands you a clean signal of who is ready to buy.
+A free course turns the top of your funnel into a qualifying machine.
+It teaches your method, builds trust, and hands you a clean read on who is ready to buy.
 Tire-kickers self-serve.
 Real buyers raise their hand by finishing.
-Build the experience that lets them.

 Frequently asked questions